-SWOT Analysis

-Strengths

-- Demand is strong in new housing and transport infrastructure. - Iran has a wealth of natural resources, which is of particular advantage to the construction sector.
-This wealth includes 9% of the world's confirmed oil reserves and 16% of its natural gas reserves.
-It also has plentiful reserves of iron ore, nonmetallic minerals (including copper, zinc and bauxite) and decorative stones such as marble and granite. - The country is investing in its refinery sector in an attempt to become more selfsufficient.

-Weaknesses

-- Not enough housing capacity is added annually, resulting in a big backlog. - The Iranian construction industry has been criticised for having poor building standards.
-Construction firms have had limited access to modern technology due to international sanctions, building codes are widely disregarded and municipal governments have failed to enforce them or undertake proper inspections. - There are persistent reports of widespread corruption, including the routine payment of bribes to officials by major construction companies. - Exorbitant land prices account for a disproportionate percentage of construction costs. - Government deficit impacts public spending on infrastructure projects.
+SWOT Analysis Strengths Demand is strong in new housing and transport infrastructure.
+Iran has a wealth of natural resources, which is of particular advantage to the construction sector.
+Mining and oil &amp; gas sectors provide a wealth of opportunities.
+The country is investing in its refinery sector in an attempt to become more self- sufficient.
+Weaknesses Not enough housing capacity is added annually, resulting in a big backlog.
+The Iranian construction industry has been criticised for having poor building standards.
+Construction firms have had limited access to modern technology due to international sanctions, building codes are widely disregarded and municipal governments have failed to enforce them or undertake proper inspections.
+Widespread corruption.
+Exorbitant land prices account for a disproportionate percentage of construction costs.
+Government deficit impacts public spending on infrastructure projects.
+Opportunities Lifting of sanctions provide large opportunities in a range of construction and infrastructure sectors.
+Strong needs in energy, transport and construction sub- sectors after years of underinvestment due to sanctions.
+Conditions for foreign companies and contractors were eased as a result of the introduction of the Law for the Attraction and Protection of Foreign Investment (LAPFI), approved in 2002.
+Iranian companies are actively pursuing opportunities in Iraq, as the country rebuilds its infrastructure.

-Opportunities

-- The eventual lifting of international sanctions will increase opportunities in the construction industry. - Conditions for foreign companies and contractors were eased as a result of the introduction of the Law for the Attraction and Protection of Foreign Investment (LAPFI), approved in 2002.

-SWOT Analysis - Continued

-- Iranian companies are actively pursuing opportunities in Iraq, as the country rebuilds its infrastructure. - Changes to the government's food subsidy programme could release funds for investment in infrastructure.

-Threats

-- Weak oil prices are further limiting the capacity of the government to invest in infrastructure. - Iran is in a high seismic activity zone and earthquakes have cost the country millions in reconstruction.
-The long-term rebuilding costs of the quake-hit city of Bam are estimated at almost USD1bn. - The agreement signed between Iran and the P5+1 countries could break or derail at any moment, particularly from 2017 onwards.
+SWOT Analysis - Continued Threats Weak oil prices are further limiting the capacity of the government to invest in infrastructure.
+Iran is in a high seismic activity zone and earthquakes have cost the country millions in reconstruction.
+The long-term rebuilding costs of the quake-hit city of Bam are estimated at almost USD1bn.
+The agreement signed between Iran and the P5+1 countries could break or derail at any moment, particularly from 2017 onwards.
 If that happens, international sanctions will be reinstituted within 65 days.